 The Process of Disqualification

 The way we work is unique, and we know it works because clients tell us frequently that our solutions are inspired.
 Perhaps so, but only because of the discipline and persistence that preceded the inspiration.
 The clients that engage us remain clients for a very long time.
-And over time, our clients come to understand that the inspired solutions we are able to consistently generate are the direct result of the unique way we work.
+Over time, our clients come to understand that the inspired solutions we are able to consistently generate are the direct result of the unique way we work.

 What The Red + Means